-Upon receipt of a formal complaint and after providing sufficient notice to the parties, the to participate in the informal process, but instead must obtain the parties' voluntary, written consent to participate.
+Upon receipt of a formal complaint and after providing sufficient notice to the parties, the Corporation may facilitate an informal resolution process, such as mediation, that does not involve a full investigation and adjudication of the allegations.
+The Corporation may not require the parties to participate in the informal process, but instead must obtain the parties' voluntary, written consent to participate.